leonardomariano1/uber-etl-pipeline-data-engineering/README.md

 ![Data Model](data_model.jpeg)

-# Thanks for your time! :smiley:
+# Thanks for your time! 😃